- here is how

 Step 1: Solve Dampness First

 In old buildings, damp walls radiate cold.
 So insulation begins with fixing moisture issues.
-Our go-to solution is MGN Rinzaffo — a salt- and moisture-resistant Roman lime base coat, based on the ancient formula described by Vitruvius, Roman architect, over 2,000 years ago.
+Our go-to solution is Rinzaffo MGN— a salt- and moisture-resistant Roman lime base coat, based on the ancient formula described by Vitruvius, Roman architect, over 2,000 years ago.
 Once cured, it becomes waterproof but remains breathable — ideal for coastal buildings.

 Some areas—like behind joists—were nearly inaccessible.
 By carefully removing and re-installing a few joist ends, we were able to fix every last leak.